andela-angene/self-learning-clinic/README.md

 3. Create an aritGeo function that checks if the array passed as an argument is an arithmetic or geometric progression. - http://labs.andela.com/labs/ari-geo-lab

-The solution to each problem can found in the appropriate folder.
+The solution to each problem be can found in the appropriate folder.
 Jasmine was used for testing, to install jasmine, run:

 `npm install -g jasmine`

-To test, navigate to the problem root folder and run:
+To test, navigate to the root folder of a problem and run:

 `jasmine`